Super Bowl I 1966: Green Bay Packers

 Super Bowl VII 1972: Miami Dolphins

 Dick Anderson, S A member of the Dolphins' No-Name Defense, Anderson said the 1971 team actually got Super Bowl rings after losing.
 But they were silver, not gold.
 Then, at the beginning of the 1972 season, coach Don Shula tried to inspire his players by telling them no one remembers who lost the Super Bowl and "our goal is to be remembered."
 Anderson said: "I look down at those 16 diamonds and the one in the middle and smile.
 I wear it proudly.
 It represents 17-0.
 It was the only perfect season.
 It's a reminder that we did something that no one else has done.
 It was a special team."
 The Dolphins' organization brings back members of the 1972 team every five years to celebrate that milestone season, they sign memorabilia as a group and share memories of the perfect season.

-“Man In The Arena,” is where Tom Brady deconstructs the milestones of his legendary career
+Tom Brady deconstructs the milestones of his legendary career in Season 1 of “Man In The Arena,”

 Super Bowl VIII 1973: Miami Dolphins

 Larry Little, G The Super Bowl ring from 1973 has less significance than the one from the year prior, Little said, because that Dolphins team went 17-0.
 "I don't even know where it is," Little said of the second ring.
 "It's somewhere in the house.
 My wife put it up."
 Most of the Dolphins from the 1972 team played on the '73 team as well.
 Little did say the Dolphins "were a better team in 1973 than 1972, even though we lost two games that year.
 We walked through the playoffs.
 It was easier for us to win the Super Bowl in 1973."

 Super Bowl IX 1974: Pittsburgh Steelers